-Below, I’ve put in a link to where you can get your free eBook and Checklist, and free 4-part training video on how you can write your own business plan.
+Below, I’ve put in a link to where you can get your free Business Planning Checklist, and also a free 4-part training video on how you can write your own business plan.

 But before we get there, watch this video about how you can grow your business without chaos and without losing your mind!

 In the video I explained how I have taken the same business planning process taught in Business Schools and translated it into an easy to follow 3 phase process: –

 Firstly define exactly where you want to end up.
 This allows you to set up your measurements of what “success” really is like in your business and you define what it looks like when it has got there so that you can set up “targets” to get to.
 Doing this not only tells you what you want – it also tells you what you don’t want, so that you can discard any growth that does not get you ther and focus only on the type of growth that will.

 Secondly, you describe exactly where your business is now.
 This requires a long hard, honest look.
 The SWOT or strengths, weaknesses, opportunities and threats analytical tool allows you to do this dispassionately.
 This establishes the gaps between where you are and where you need to be.

 Thirdly, you create strategies to bridge that gap.
 Knowing where you are in your product development, for example, and knowing what your ultimate products should deliver, allows you to plan for the development of the right product.
 Knowing that you want a multi=store business but also knowing that you don’t have enough capital to expand into other stores allows you to plan a capital investment strategy.